 - Airfare: If you’re travelling to Bali in the peak season, round-trip flight tickets will cost north of USD 1,300.
 Whereas, you can save over USD 300 in airfare during the off-season.
 So, try to book your flights well in advance to get the best prices.

 - Accommodation: Where to stay in Bali will be one of your least worries as it offers picturesque villas on an affordable budget.
-Starting at USD 15 (INR 1,228) per night for hostels and going up to USD 300 (INR 24,576) per night for luxury hotels, there is a wide variety of accommodation options available.
-The most popular staying options are scenic Airbnbs (prices per night start at USD 50 or INR 4,096).
+Starting at USD 15 per night for hostels and going up to USD 300 per night for luxury hotels, there is a wide variety of accommodation options available.
+The most popular staying options are scenic Airbnbs (prices per night start at USD 50).

-- Activities: Spending ranges from USD 50 (INR 4,096) to USD 100 (INR 8,192) per person on adventures like scuba diving, and USD 10 is the entrance fee for sights like the Ubud Monkey Forest.
+- Activities: Spending ranges from USD 50 to USD 100 per person on adventures like scuba diving, and USD 10 is the entrance fee for sights like the Ubud Monkey Forest.

-If you prefer an open itinerary or day, you can plan your budget around USD 200 (INR 16,384) for two people per day and make the most of your trip comfortably.
+If you prefer an open itinerary or day, you can plan your budget around USD 200 for two people per day and make the most of your trip comfortably.

 Bali visa requirements

 Visa on arrival for Indonesia is available to passport holders from over 60 countries.
-To be eligible for the Bali visa for Indians, your passport must be valid for at least six months from your date of arrival.
+To be eligible for the visa, your passport must be valid for at least six months from your date of arrival.
 You must also have proof of sufficient funds, return tickets, and two passport-size photographs with you.